ibm-cloud-docs/citrix-netscaler-vpx/fp-dns.md

 7. Click Close then click Done.

-	Assuming the two IBM Softlayer DNS resolvers can be reached from your {{site.data.keyword.vpx_full}} appliance, the service group will show as green.
+	Assuming the two IBM Cloud DNS resolvers can be reached from your {{site.data.keyword.vpx_full}} appliance, the service group will show as green.

 8. Now, go to Traffic Management > Load Balancing > Virtual Servers and click Add to define your DNS Virtual server.
 9. Under Basic Settings give a name to your virtual server, choose the DNS protocol and port 53, then assign an IP address from your private subnet.